Using Dataproc (Spark) and Hail on Verily Workbench

 Pausing (stopping), restarting, or deleting a cluster

-You can also stop/restart/delete a cluster from the Cloud Console, as described below.
+You can also stop/restart/delete a cluster from the Cloud console, as described below.

 Scheduled deletion still applies to stopped clusters.